Finishxx/spring-hospital-backend/README.md

-# tjv-hospital
+# TJV Hospital

+This Spring Boot application exposes REST API in the hospital domain to this Spring web server [here](https://github.com/Finishxx/tjv-hospital-frontend).

+## Domain

-Hospital internal system for booking pacients with their doctors.
+Hospital internal system for booking patients with their doctors.
 A patient can only be booked to his own doctor only if the doctor is free at that time.

-## Schema
+### ER Schema

 ![relational schema](/schema.png)

+## Architecture & technology

+Clean architecture with three layers: Persistence, Business and Presentation

+### Data

+ORM using Spring Data JPA.
+Postgres DB in memory.

-## Business
+### Business logic

+Implemented using Service classes:
+- Create, Read, Update, Delete operations on all entities.
-Schedule an appointment
+- Schedule an appointment

-Cancel an appointment
+- Cancel an appointment

-Cancel all appointments in a given doctor's day
+- Cancel all appointments in a given doctor's day

-## Complex query

-Show dates when doctor has at least one appointment
+### Presentation

+Controller for each domain entity exposing REST API with OpenAPI documentation [here](src/main/resources/static/openapi.yaml).